affinitydb/doc/pathSQL reference.md

 Single-property indexex cannot support NULL parameters.
 For performance reasons, it is recommended not to create a class family with only one parameter passed to the where clause, such as: `WHERE :0 is NULL`.

 **Limitation 2**: There's a sytactic restriction on the order of parameters in class predicates.
-For example, mvStore cannot create an index for `:0 = value`, but `value = :0` is fine.
+For example, ChaosDB cannot create an index for `:0 = value`, but `value = :0` is fine.

-*Note*: mvStore can ignore superfluous parameters, i.e. the user can pass more parameters than used in the predicate.
+*Note*: ChaosDB can ignore superfluous parameters, i.e. the user can pass more parameters than used in the predicate.

 Please refer to the [class](./terminology.md#class), [family](./terminology.md#family) and [indexing](./terminology.md#index) descriptions for a brief comparison with the relational DDL.
 Note that it is possible to declare multiple families with the same predicate, and different